Close up of small white flowers on a branch with green leaves

 July 28, 2022

-Addition to Chattahoochee National Forest Protects Key Watershed and Wildlife Habitat
+Addition to Chattahoochee National Forest

 This news release was originally published by the U.S. Forest Service and repurposed here with permission.

-Gainesville, Ga. — The U.S. Forest Service and The Conservation Fund are pleased to announce the addition of a 272-acre tract of land to the Chattahoochee National Forest.
+GAINESVILLE, Ga. — The U.S. Forest Service and The Conservation Fund are pleased to announce the addition of a 272-acre tract of land to the Chattahoochee National Forest.
 The property is located along the Etowah River approximately 10 miles northwest of Dahlonega, Ga.
 The additional lands include 1.2 miles of riverfront and help consolidate the Upper Etowah watershed within the national forest so that it is protected from development.
 The lands were acquired and held by national nonprofit, The Conservation Fund, while the Forest Service awaited funds through the federal Land and Water Conservation Fund (LWCF).
 Today, the land is permanently managed by the Forest Service and available for public access.

 “The Forest Service’s acquisition of this land will reduce forest fragmentation and improve public access and resiliency to climate change in the national forest in an area of high biological diversity,” said Andrew Schock, Georgia State Director at The Conservation Fund.
 “This tract of land is critical to protecting water quality and quantity for downstream users in the Coosa Basin.”